wembley00t/surfs_up/README.md

 The result of the 2 additional queries are reflected below.
 This data shows the average precipitation for June is .14 inches compared to
 .21 inches for December.
 The max precipitation for June is 4.43 inches compared to 6.42 inches for December.
-This data supports the temperature data showing December may have cooler and more rainy days that may slow volume but overall the weather for both June and
+This data supports the temperature data showing December may have cooler and days with heavier rain that may slow volume but overall the weather for both June and
 December support the Surf n'Shake Shop.

 ![June Precip DB](https://user-images.githubusercontent.com/100876517/169728237-c63ad956-63ec-488c-a68d-7c8d19a63176.png)![Dec Precip DB](https://user-images.githubusercontent.com/100876517/169728246-b353b834-fcb2-4f99-afc0-8ace6188b0b5.png)